-Section 9.20 of generally accepted government auditing standards require auditors to assess the adequacy of internal controls when internal controls are significant within the context of the audit objectives.
-A review of internal controls was not within the context of this audit.
-However, during our review, when internal controls could be strengthened, such as fee schedule reviews, those issues were identified.
+Section 9.20 of generally accepted government auditing standards require auditors to assess the adequacy of internal controls if significant to the audit objectives.
+A review of internal controls was not applicable to this audit.
+However, during our review, when internal controls could be strengthened, such as fee schedule reviews, those issues were described.

 This audit is known as a performance audit.
 A performance audit evaluates the economy, efficiency, and effectiveness of programs, services, and operations.
 TAP International conducted this performance audit per generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 The Auditor believes that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 A draft report was provided to Valley Water for review.
 Comments were incorporated as applicable throughout the report.
-[See Appendix 1 for formal agency
+See Appendix A for formal agency comments to the recommendations included in this report.